3 Tips for Your Business Instagram

 You don't need to be flashy to do this.
 Just be the person who actually gives a damn and isn't just trying to sell.

-When I leave a comment, I make sure it is at least relavent to the post, but my goal is always to be personal.
+When I leave a comment, I make sure it is at least relevant to the post, but my goal is always to be personal.
 When I reach out to people via DM I focus on relationship building and giving value.
-You will be amazed how relieved people are to get a real human interaction online.
-There is a demand there and you have the ability to supply.
+You will be amazed at how relieved people are to get a real human interaction online.
+There is a demand there, and you have the ability to supply.
 People are hungry for it, so don't just do what everyone else is doing.